What is Frozen Shoulder?

 Frozen shoulder, also called adhesive capsulitis, is dysfunction of the shoulder joint as a result of shoulder tendons and ligaments tightening.

-Frozen shoulder follows a progression that runs a two- to three-year course:
+Its progression runs a two- to three-year course:

 - Freezing/painful stage (six to nine months)